We know you have questions! And, we have answers.

 - air dry or finish with a diffuser for more volume.

-Once your perm starts to fall out of shape:
+Once your new texture starts to fall out of shape:

 It might be time for a cut to reactivate the curls.
-Typically* you will need a new perm in:
+Typically* you will need a new service in:

-- 2 months for tight perm or shorter lengths
+- 2 months for tight curl or shorter lengths

 - 3-4 months for a mid-length or resistant hair